 In the past few months that I've been driving, I've learned one major thing.
 Trucking can destroy you if you let it.
 Truck driving can make you very bitter and angry.
 Trucking can raise your blood pressure and be extremely stressful.
 Truck driving is filled with unexpected problems, rude people, a total lack of respect for what you do and sacrifice everyday just so the guy who cut you off can get his iPod at Walmart a few bucks cheaper.
 Truck driving can literally drive you to madness....if you let it.

 I hear some of these truck drivers screaming over the CB because somebody cut them off or some other truck driver isn't driving "fast enough."
 I see my trainer get furious when a shipper or receiver treats him like crap or part of our load gets refused.
 He hates being disrespected.
 I look at some of these drivers at truck stops who look like they've been pulling their hair out all day.
-I hear the anger in drivers voices after a long day on the road.
+I hear the anger in drivers' voices after a long day on the road.
 Some of them even try to seek out a fight.
 It doesn't have to be this way.

 For some reason, many people are not able to let the little things roll off their backs.
-Now, I'll be the first to admit that when I'm driving through, say, New Jersey, and I've been cut off for the 6th time in 4 miles, it gets aggravating.
+Now, I'll be the first to admit that when I'm driving through, say, New Jersey, and I've been cut off for the sixth time in four miles, it gets aggravating.
 But in the grand scheme of things, does it really affect my life that much?
 Just roll on!
-If somebody gives me the finger because I blocked up the passing lane for a minute, does that persons opinion of me really matter?
+If somebody gives me the finger because I blocked up the passing lane for a minute, does that person's opinion of me really matter?
 Just roll on!
-If a shipper or receiver seems to be bossing me around and shows a lack of respect, do I really think they will matter to me 24hrs later?
+If a shipper or receiver seems to be bossing me around and shows a lack of respect, do I really think they will matter to me 24 hours later?
 Just roll on!
 If a tire goes flat on me, isn't it something I expected to happen at some point?
 Just roll on!
 Well, after I get the tire replaced of course.

 In any case, I could have handled that situation in a couple different ways.
 And this wasn't the first time I dealt with a jerk at that place.
 But instead of getting angry, I just let it roll off my back.
 On the flip side, my trainer dealt with these people differently.
 Part of our load was refused and we had to wait for a USDA food inspector to check our load.
 While we were waiting, a security guard came over and said we had to leave the area.
 My trainer tried to explain our situation, but the guard wasn't hearing it.
 My trainer then flew off the handle, cursed him out, and slammed the door shut.
 He was visibly upset.
 I thought a vein was going to pop in his neck.
 In my opinion, there's absolutely no reason to get so worked up!
 Why do that to yourself!?
 I think sometimes drivers are their own worst enemy.

 My trainer was also furious that part of our load got refused.
 I won't get into details, but basically Walmart just didn't want to pay for everything they bought.
 There was nothing wrong with the berries we had.
 And since the USDA food inspector is paid for by Walmart, who do you think he's going to side with?
 Our load was ultimately refused and my trainer was just plain cranky after that.
-We had to take the rest of our load to downtown Pittsburgh where a Winery was going to make wine with the refused berries.
+We had to take the rest of our load to downtown Pittsburgh where a winery was going to make wine with the refused berries.
 This made him even more upset since we had to go to downtown Pittsburgh (and I mean down freakin' town).
 I swear, I thought my trainer was going to lose it.
 But come on!
 We drive produce in a refrigerated truck trailer.
-Don't you think a refused load is going to eventually happen?
+Don't you think a refused load is eventually going to happen?
 It's part of the job!
 I'm not saying you have to be happy about it, but why get so worked up?
-I've been on the truck for 3 months now and this is the first time part of our load was refused.
+I've been on the truck for three months now, and this is the first time part of our load was refused.
 It's not like this happens everyday.

 My advice to those of you already driving a truck (if a rookie is allowed to give advice to old timers) is to calm down!
 Choose your battles and don't let the little things get to you.
 And for the sake of everyone, don't take your anger out on other drivers on the CB.
 It's not our fault you can't manage your anger, and I really don't want to listen to you fly off the handle about nothing.
 Maybe I just have this mentality because I'm new, but if I ever get to the point where I react the way some truckers do to rather minuscule situations, I'm quitting.
 I can find a stressful job back home and be home every night with my friends and family.
 Why should I stay out on the road and be stressed and angry all the time?